 Effective August 19, 2022, the Funds began operating under Rule 18f-4 under the 1940 Act (the "Derivatives Rule"), which among other things, governs the use of derivative instruments and certain financing transactions (e.g., reverse repurchase agreements) by registered investment companies.
 The Derivatives Rule requires investment companies that enter into derivatives transactions and certain other transactions that create future payment or delivery obligations to, among other things, (i) comply with a value-at-risk ("VaR") leverage limit, and (ii) adopt and implement a comprehensive written derivatives risk management program.
-These and other requirements apply unless (i) the Fund qualifies as a "limited derivatives user," which the Derivatives Rule defines as a fund that limits its derivatives Rule.
+These and other requirements apply unless (a) the Fund qualifies as a "limited derivatives user," which the Derivatives Rule defines as a fund that limits its derivatives exposure to 10% of its net assets, or (b) the Fund does not engage in derivatives transactions as defined in the Derivatives Rule.
 Complying with the Derivatives Rule may increase the cost of a Fund's investments and cost of doing business, which could adversely affect investors.
 The Derivatives Rule may not be effective to limit each Fund's risk of loss.
 In particular, measurements of VaR rely on historical data and may not accurately measure the degree of risk reflected in each Fund's derivatives or other investments.
 Other potentially adverse regulatory obligations can develop suddenly and without notice.